Managing risk will improve office life!

 - Be positive - Don't fixate on negative (downside) risks.
 Risks can be positive too (upside), presenting opportunities and enabling us to take advantage of a given event or situation.

-- Describe risk appropriately - It is good practice to create a risk 'string', distinguising between cause and effect.
+- Describe risk appropriately - It is good practice to create a risk 'string', distinguishing between cause and effect.

 - Estimate and prioritise risk - Use the probability (likelihood) and impact (severity) matrix to assess and prioritise all known risks.